- What is Python?

 - Use

-is used to call a method from a parent class, enabling access to inherited methods and attributes.
+- What is the purpose of the super()function in Python?- super()is used to call a method from a parent class, enabling access to inherited methods and attributes.

 - What is a Python decorator used for?